Eisteddfod: Minnesota

 According to David M. Jones, a Calvinistic Methodist minister born at Ty Rhedyn, near Marian-glas, Anglesey and Welsh-language writer whose literary talents drew comparisons with Washington Irving, the first eisteddfod held in Cambria Township took place on the Fourth of July, 1871.
 A "low-lying site behind the house of John Shields" was chosen for the Maes and, as Jones later recalled, "We cut tiers of seats into a natural bank of land and covered the seats with hay.
 These were the first seats with cushions we had ever seen in Minnesota, and everyone praised them.
 We built a platform in front of the seats.
 There was a clear stream running between the platform and the seats.
 All of us felt that our fine preparations would ensure the success of the program.
 On the morning of the Fourth, everyone was ready long before the Minnesota sun appeared.
 In a little while, there were clouds of dust being stirred up by large wagons coming from every direction.
 The immense prairie was dotted with wagons drawn by horses, mules, and horned oxen.
 Long before the time, the seats were full."

-Ellis Ellis, a Mankato joiner from Aberdyfi, Merionethshire and whose bardic name was Glan Dyfi (after the village of the same name), was, according to Reverend Jones, "the adjudicator for the poetry, and it is more than likely that Ap Dewi won the prize.
+Ellis Ellis, a Mankato joiner from Aberdyfi, Merionethshire and whose bardic name was Glan Dyfi (after the village of the same name), was, according to Jones, "the adjudicator for the poetry, and it is more than likely that Ap Dewi won the prize.
 What the subject was, we do not recall, though it is likely that there was a subject.
 Not often did a Bard compose without a subject.
 Evan Evans, Daniel Jones, and W.P.
 Jones must have competed in the essay competition, adjudicated by the cultured David S. Davies.
 In the humorous address competition, Evan Evans and Henry Hughes were both winners.
 There were various recitations by Owen Morris and Thomas Hughes, who were masterly as usual, among others.
 John S. Davies and his group sang several pieces, and the singers of Bethel also took part.
 Owen Richards and his brother, Tomy Richards, took part in the first eisteddfod.
 Johnnie Jones from the same district turned out to be skillful at recitation.
 Before the end of the last meeting one of the Minnesota storms came on, and the audience scattered in a moment."